Mennauu/web-app-from-scratch-18-19/README.md

 All the data used to create the Pokédex is taken from the [PokéAPI](pokeapi.co), which you can find at pokeapi.co.
 It serves over 17,000,000 API calls each month.
 It features almost all of the Pokémon data in one place.

 ### Retrieve
-In the code beneath the **async / await** method is used with a custom errorHandling function (so we don't have to use try{ } catch { }) to retrieve data from the PokeAPI asynchronous.
+In the code beneath the **async / await** method is used with a custom errorHandling function (so we don't have to use a try and catch block) to retrieve data from the PokeAPI asynchronous.
 The data gets fetched from the API and is converted to JSON.

 ```Javascript
 const getPokemonURL = async () => {